 After the two-thirds point, a student will receive a "W" if passing the course on the date last attended, or "WF" ("U" for Developmental Studies courses) if failing the course on the last date attended.
-This withdrawal may affect financial aid award
+This withdrawal may affect financial aid Satisfactory Academic Progress.